Cairnarvon/progscrape/README.md

 This script displays posts from your scraped database in plain text, if you enjoy that sort of thing.
 Run it without arguments to see the syntax.

+#### `progsearch.py`

+This script builds an index based a /prog/scrape database and lets you run search engine-style queries on it.
+It's nice if you don't need the power of SQL and want faster full-text search, but it does take up quite a bit of space and can take a long time to build the first time.

+Once the index is built, you will need to instruct /prog/scrape itself to keep it up to date with the `--index` argument.

+This requires the `Whoosh` module, which may be downloaded [here](http://bitbucket.org/mchaput/whoosh) or through pip or whatever.

 ## Bugs and feature requests